marcopra/powr/README.md

 pip install -r requirements.txt
 ```

 2. (optional) set up `wandb login` with your WeightsAndBiases account.
-If you do not wish to use wandb to track the experiment results, ...
+If you do not wish to use wandb to track the experiment results, run it offline adding the following arg `--offline`.
+For example, `python3 train_powr.py --offline`

 ## Getting started

 ### Quick test
 - `python3 train_powr.py`

-### Reproduce paper results

-#### POWR
-- MountainCar: `python3 train_powr.py --env MountainCar-v0 --seed 0 --project powr --la 1e-6 --eta 0.1 --gamma 0.99 --n-train-episodes 1 --n-subsamples 10000 --n-iter-pmd 1 -nwe 1`
-- Taxi: ``
-- FrozenLake: ``

 ## Cite us
 If you use this repository, please consider citing